thetemplates/python-basic/README.md

 ## Code Analysis

 The GitHub Actions script [main.yml](.github/workflows/main.yml) conducts code analysis within a Cloud GitHub Workspace.
-Depending on the actions script, code analysis may occur `on push` to any repository branch, or `on push` to a specific branch.
+Depending on the script, code analysis may occur `on push` to any repository branch, or `on push` to a specific branch.

 The sections herein outline remote code analysis.